- Start by making a small cut in the thickest part of each drumstick - this will help them cook through evenly

 - Add in the chopped tomatoes, curry powder smoked paprika & stir well.
 With a masher, roughly mash the mixture - don't worry about getting a completely smooth consistency .. chunky chilli is good

 - Check the taste of your chilli base .. adjust the taste to your liking if any more of the ingredients need adding.
 Add your lamb or beef.
-Brown the meat on a high heat, once your meat has browned, lower the heat and add in the kidney beans, cook through until the oil separates from the meat & beans.
+Brown the meat on a high heat, once your meat has browned, lower the heat and add in the kidney beans, soy & Worcestershire sauce.
+Cook through until the oil separates from the meat & beans.
 Again add a splash of water if it begins to catch